Perennials for Zone 7

-Jack in the Pulpit is an herbaceous perennial plant also known as the Indian Turnip, Brown Dragon, bog onion, Wild Turnip, and American Wake Robin.
-It gets its name from the shape of the blossoms which have a cuplike hooded top showing off a variety of colors from cream to green and burgundy to brown.
-The hood or the spathe showcases a spike or spadix that could be mistaken for a man standing in the Pulpit is covered with tiny male and female flowers of a wide variety of colors: white, red, pink and green.
+Jack in the Pulpit is an herbaceous perennial plant known as the Indian Turnip, Brown Dragon, bog onion, Wild Turnip, and American Wake Robin.
+It gets its name from the shape of the blossoms, which have a cuplike hooded top showing off a variety of colors from cream to green and burgundy to brown.
+The hood or the spathe showcases a spike or spadix that could be mistaken for a man standing in the Pulpit is covered with tiny male and female flowers of a wide variety of colors: white, red, pink, and green.
 Basal leaves frame it in sets of three.

 Jack in the Pulpit is native to the Midwest and grows hardily in zones 2-7.
 It thrives in soils that are damp and acidic.
 It also likes fertile, humus forest soils.
-This is an excellent plant for extremely boggy areas of your garden or lawn.
+That is an excellent plant for extremely boggy areas of your garden or lawn.

-The Jack in the Pulpit reaches heights of 6 inches to 3 feet at full growth with a width of 6 to 12 inches.
+The Jack in the Pulpit reaches 6 inches to 3 feet at total growth with a width of 6 to 12 inches.
 They grow well in partial shade and full shade.
 From mid to late summer, Jack in the Pulpit will produce red berries in a clustered cone that takes the place of the spike.
 Eventually, the hood dies, and the berries in their full, rich glory are displayed.

 As a plant, Jack in the Pulpit is straightforward to grow and care for.
-Blooms appear in mid to late spring covering the spadix, and by the end of the summer the spadix disappears, and the cluster of green, then ripe red berries appears, so for months, your garden is decorated with color.
+Blooms appear in mid to late spring, covering the spadix, and by the end of the summer, the spadix disappears, and the cluster of green, then ripe red berries appears, so for months, your garden is decorated with color.

 Rue anemone - Thalictrum thalictroides

 The rue anemone is a member of the buttercup family.
 This flower, which typically reaches from 6 to 10 inches in height, features delicate-looking pink, white, or even slightly purple blossoms on the end of each stem.
 White coloration is more common in Eastern regions, while purple blooms dominate in the West.
 The flowers are about 1 inch in diameter.
-The stems of the plant are reddish-brown, and the leaves dark green.
+The stems of the plant are reddish-brown, and the leaves are dark green.
 These flowers bloom in March and die back in June, making them temporary springtime plants.
-This makes them some of the earliest blooming garden flowers, as well as some of the longest-lived.
+That makes them some of the earliest blooming garden flowers, as well as some of the longest-lived.
 In mid-summer, the plants die back to the roots and then bloom again next year.
-Rue anemones grow natively all across the Eastern half of the US and can live in Hardiness Zones 4 through 10.
-They thrive in soils that are mesic, or medium-moist.
+Rue anemones grow natively all across the Eastern half of the US and live in Hardiness Zones 4 through 10.
+They thrive in soils that are mesic or medium-moist.
 They can also grow in dry soils.
 Because they are native to forest landscapes, they require at least partial shade.
-This means between 20% and 100% shade per day.
+That means between 20% and 100% shade per day.
 These flowers grow fast but have a remarkably long bloom time.
 They also produce flowers for years after they reach 2 or 3 years of age.
-This makes rue anemones a great addition to any garden.
-Planting them close together in clusters makes for a soft, graceful ground cover that also adds considerable visual appeal.
-They too do very well in woodsy areas where more shade-loving flowers will not grow, like deciduous forest patches.
-Their delicate appearance but tough demeanor make them the perfect flower to brighten up a humdrum treeline or forest around one's home.
+That makes rue anemones a great addition to any garden.
+Planting them close together in clusters makes for a soft, graceful ground cover that adds considerable visual appeal.
+They do very well in woodsy areas where more shade-loving flowers will not grow, like deciduous forest patches.
+Their delicate appearance but stern demeanor make them the perfect flower to brighten up a humdrum treeline or forest around one's home.
 These beautiful flowers can be quickly brought indoors as well, as they make excellent cut flowers.
 They have a vase life of 9 days.
 Anemones are easily raised from the seed.